'Gene cure' for colour blindness

 But Professor Jay Neitz and his team were able to introduce therapeutic genes into the light-sensing cells at the back of the eye of adult male squirrel monkeys.

-This provides a positive outlook for the potential of gene therapy to cure adult vision disorders
+This provides a positive outlook for the potential of gene therapy to cure adult vision disorders The study authors |

 The therapeutic genes contained the necessary DNA code to enable the light-sensing cells to distinguish between red and green - something lacking in the male monkeys.